skoobasteeve/nextcloud-infra/README.md

 - Install and configure Podman
 - Add the Systemd service files for the Podman containers
 - Configure the Caddy webserver
+- Install and configure Borg for nightly backups
 - Start the Nextcloud pod

-Follow the below instructions to prepare the playbook before running.

-1. SSH into the server and create the Ansible configuration user.
-    ``` shell
-    adduser localadmin
-    ```

-2. Set a password for the user.
-    ``` shell
-    passwd localadmin
-    New password:
-    Retype new password:
-    passwd: all authentication tokens updated successfully
-    ```

-3. Grant the user admin rights.
-    ``` shell
-    usermod -aG wheel localadmin
-    ```

-4. Make sure the SSH key of the Ansible host is copied to the new user's `~/.ssh/authorized_keys` file.

 The Ansible playbook in this repo makes use of [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) to store sensitive variables.
 Any variables in the `vars.yml` files that are set to an equivalent variable prefixed with "vault_" are configured in the accompanying `vault.yml` file.

-5. Set the non-vault variables in all `vars.yaml` files.
+1. Set the non-vault variables in all `vars.yaml` files.

-6. Set the  variables in both `vault.yml` files:
+2. Set the  variables in both `vault.yml` files:
     ``` shell
     ansible-vault edit roles/nextcloud/vars/vault.yml
     ansible-vault edit roles/tailscale/vars/vault.yml
+    ansible-vault edit roles/borgbackup/vars/vault.yml
     ```

-7. The playbook expects a host named "nextcloud-hetzner" in your [inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html), so make sure to add/update it before running the playbook.
+3. The playbook expects a host named "nextcloud-hetzner" in your [inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html), so make sure to add/update it before running the playbook.

-8. Once your inventory is up-to-date and variables have been edited in all instances of `vars.yml` and `vault.yml`, run the playbook.
+4. Once your inventory is up-to-date and variables have been edited in all instances of `vars.yml` and `vault.yml`, run the playbook.
     ``` shell
     ansible-playbook --vault-password-file=.vault_pass -i ~/.ansible/hosts --ask-become-pass playbook-nextcloud.yml
     ```